 Fair value is defined as the amount at which the instrument could be exchanged between knowledgeable willing parties in an arm's length transaction, other than in forced or liquidation sale.
-Fair values are obtained from quoted market prices and discounted cash flow models as appropriate.
+As fair values cannot be obtained with reference from quoted market prices the discounted cash flow models are used.